Zardes to the rescue! USMNT survives Qatar scrap to reach Gold Cup final

 - 2020 Tokyo Olympics: How will the USWNT line up against the Netherlands?

-Meanwhile, Zardes popped up to do what he seemingly always does, even as pockets of the national team fan base criticize him.

-Over the years, the forward has served as a target of supporters due to his perceived lack of skill.
+Over the years, the forward has been targetted by supporters because his perceived lack of skill.
 The Columbus Crew forward isn't exactly Lionel Messi, of course.
-He's not a player that dazzles you with his first touch or fancy flicks.
+He's not a player that dazzles with his first touch or fancy flicks.

 What he does, though, is score goals in a variety of ways.
 From the comical to the clinical, Zardes scores whenever he's on the field.
 No matter the level, no matter the situation, Zardes scores, and score he did on Thursday.
 It was his 14th career goal for the USMNT, and likely his most important other than his game-winner against Ecuador at the Copa America Centenario.